-- a. developing, organizing, and implementing course outcomes which are independently judged to be significant in that discipline; - b. providing appropriate, timely, understandable feedback to students about their progress on stated objectives; - c. consistency among course outcomes, objectives, class activities, and evaluations; and - d. positive response to the course experience among students.
+- a. developing, organizing, and implementing course outcomes which are independently judged to be significant in that discipline: - b. providing appropriate, timely, understandable feedback (i.e., grades, attendance, etc.) to students about their progress on stated objectives; - c. consistency among course outcomes, objectives, class activities, and evaluations; and - d. positive response to the course experience among students.